Why Eros STX Global Corporation (ESGC)’s Most Recent Report Reveals Some Hints About Its Future

-Eros STX Global Corporation (NYSE:ESGC) went down by -7.54% from its latest closing price compared to the recent 1-year high of $3.33.
-The company’s stock price has collected -18.43% of loss in the last five trading sessions.
-Press Release reported on 08/03/21 that ErosSTX Files an Extension for its Fiscal 2021 Annual Report; Provides Debt Restructuring Update
+Eros STX Global Corporation (NYSE:ESGC) went down by -17.20% from its latest closing price compared to the recent 1-year high of $3.33.
+The company’s stock price has collected -2.84% of loss in the last five trading sessions.
+Press Release reported on 08/19/21 that ErosSTX and Amazon Prime Video Expand Strategic Output Deal to South Africa

 Is It Worth Investing in Eros STX Global Corporation (NYSE :ESGC) Right Now?